GaloisInc/smaccmpilot-org/pages/software/properties.md

 ## Philosophy and Approach

-As of November 2013, SMACCMPilot is some 50k LOCs of C code and growing.
+As of March 2017, SMACCMPilot is some 125k LOCs of C code for the eChronos build, and around 130k LOCs for the FreeRTOS build.
-(Because the C code is generated, this code is perhaps twice the length of comparable hand-written code.)
+Because the C code is generated, this code is perhaps twice the length of comparable hand-written code.
 Nonetheless, SMACCMPilot (or any fully-featured autopilot) will be tens of thousands or more of lines of code.

-Our goal is to build an autopilot from-scratch quickly: our (end of) 2013 release represents only about 2 engineer years of development.
+Our goal is to build an autopilot from-scratch quickly: the first release in 2013 represented only about 2 engineer years of development.
 Consequently, verification approaches that require significant manual labor (e.g., interactive theorem-proving) or that do not scale to large code-bases (e.g., model-checking) are not practical.
 Furthermore, we are taking a "green-field" approach rather